netpositive-money/netpositive-money.github.io/elm-pages/content/de/partners/index.md

 [Carbon180](https://founderspledge.com/stories/carbon180-high-impact-funding-opportunity),
 who are specifically about championing carbon removal solutions.

+Giving Green also recommends [Sunrise Movement](https://www.sunrisemovement.org/),

+> a US climate activism group that seeks to mobilize popular support and
+> political will for more aggressive climate-change policy under the Green New
+> Deal framework – a commitment to significantly decarbonize the American
+> economy through a set of policies that includes renewable-energy public works
+> programs.

 Finally,
 [TerraPraxis](https://founderspledge.com/stories/terrapraxis-high-impact-funding-opportunity)
 is featured by the Founder's Pledge Fund, and they are focused on advanced